Epilepsy - what to ask your doctor - child

 Your child has epilepsy.
-People with epilepsy have seizures.
-A seizure is a sudden brief change in the electrical activity in your brain.
+Children with epilepsy have seizures.
+A seizure is a sudden brief change in the electrical activity in the brain.
 It leads to brief unconsciousness and uncontrollable body movements.

 What safety measures do I need to take at home to keep my child safe during a seizure?

 What should I discuss with my child's teachers about epilepsy?

 Are there any sports activities that my child should not do?
 Does my child need to wear a helmet for any type of activities?

 Does my child need to wear a medical alert bracelet?

 Who else should know about my child's epilepsy?